IBM/rainbow/README.md

 ## Included components
 * [Core ML](https://developer.apple.com/documentation/coreml): Is a framework that will allow integration of machine learning models into apps.
+* [Lumina](https://github.com/dokun1/Lumina): Lumina is an open-source Swift framework that allows you to stream video frames through a Core ML model and get instant results.
 * [Kitura](https://www.kitura.io/): Kitura is a free and open-source web framework written in Swift, developed by IBM and licensed under Apache 2.0.
 It’s an HTTP server and web framework for writing Swift server applications.
 * [Watson Visual Recognition](https://www.ibm.com/watson/developercloud/visual-recognition.html): Visual Recognition understands the contents of images - visual concepts tag the image, find human faces, approximate age and gender, and find similar images in a collection.